 Now, cheek still against cat, Shelly fell into a dream where she and Sam Nepski were alone together in a cozy nook of the Provencale.
 Burning candles and soft lighting allowed for hushed conversation.
 Like the Cheshire cat in some timeless space, Livingstone watched from a shelf above.

 “You and Garcia are two sides of the same coin,” she said to her dream Nepski.

 He looked grave.
 “As with our world, it’s nothing and everything, death and life, we are on the other side of the unknown.
 Even the restrooms here: purple upholstery, ceiling-to-floor smoky mirrors, soft hand towels, low notes by Ravel for a left-handed pianist…”

-Amid buzzing and blackness, their profound discussion shuffled into nonsense.
-She suddenly opened her eyes, reflexively grabbing for her phone in folds of bedding.
+Amid buzzing and blackness, their profound exchange shuffled into nonsense.
+She awoke, reflexively grabbing for her phone in folds of bedding.